Our FAQs below may also answer your queries.

-We welcome students who wish to resist exams to obtain the grades possible to come to Warwick.
+We welcome students who wish to resit exams to obtain the grades to join us here in Life Sciences at Warwick.
 With the advent of higher fees for university courses, making a positive choice of university is entirely justified and we do not penalise students who make such a choice.
-Standard entry offers between different years can vary however so check when you make an application through UCAS.
+However, standard entry offers between different years can vary so check when you make an application through UCAS.

 Q. Is the Biomedical Science degree accredited?

-Our Biomedical Science degree (BSc) is accredited by the Royal Society of Biology and our MBio degrees hold advanced accreditation, but our degrees are not accredited by the Institute for Biomedical Science and we have no plans to do so.
+Our Biomedical Science degree (BSc) is accredited by the Royal Society of Biology and our MBio degrees hold advanced accreditation, but our degrees are not accredited by the Institute for Biomedical Science (IBMS) and we have no plans to do so.
 Most IBMS accredited degrees in this subject are focused on training students for careers as hospital laboratory technicians or equivalent.
 At Warwick our Biomedical Science degrees are aimed at students with much wider career aspirations, from medical research, medicine and applied biomedical science and we provide the science curriculum that reflects those aspirations.

 Q. If I was offered a place on an MBio degree but didn’t achieve the required grade would I automatically be offered a place on the equivalent BSc?

 Yes, if you meet our standard offer for the BSc we would offer you a place on that course instead.
-Also, if you do well in your first 2 years on the BSc (achieve good 2.1 grades) then you will have the opportunity to transfer onto the MBio course at the end of your second year.
+Also, if you do well in your first 2 years on the BSc (achieve good 2.1 grades) then you will have the opportunity to apply to transfer onto the MBio course at the end of your second year.

 Dr Kevin Purdy